-M&S revenue increased 7.3% primarily as a result of:
+M&S revenue increased 9.3% primarily as a result of:

-- Increased licenses sales since a majority of license sales, particularly those related to EFT, are accompanied by an M&S contract. - Sustaining high renewal rates of M&S contracts by customers who initially purchased these services in earlier periods.
+- ) Increased license sales since a majority of license sales are accompanied by an M&S contract.
+The percentage increase in M&S revenue typically lags behind the related percentage increase in license revenue because license sales are recognized as revenue in full in the period the license is delivered while the related M&S revenue is recognized in future periods as those services are delivered. - Sustaining high renewal rates of M&S contracts by customers who initially purchased these services in earlier periods.
 We believe these renewals result from our programs designed to provide high-quality and responsive M&S services to our customers.

-License revenue increased as a percent of our total revenue from 38.6% in the 2014 quarter to 41.7% in the 2015 quarter.
+License revenue increased as a percent of our total revenue from 35.3% in the 2014 quarter to 37.3% in the 2015 quarter.
 As part of growing revenue in total, we are focused on increasing license revenue both in terms of absolute dollars and as a percent of total revenue.

-When we sell our licensed products, we also typically create a recurring revenue stream from M&S since almost all purchasers of our licensed products, particularly EFT, also purchase an M&S contract.
+When we sell our licensed products, we also typically create a recurring revenue stream from M&S since almost all purchasers of our licensed products also purchase an M&S contract.
 In general and depending upon the level of M&S a customer purchases, this recurring revenue stream is 20% to 30% per year of the price of the underlying software license to which the M&S relates.

 Our M&S contracts are typically for one year, with some customers buying two or three year contracts.
 The customer pays us the M&S fee for the entire term of the agreement at the time the contract begins.
 We recognize that amount as revenue ratably in future periods over the term of the contract.

-We typically experience a high renewal rate for M&S services so long as a customer continues using the licensed product they purchased from us.
+We typically experience a high renewal rate for M&S services for our enterprise products so long as a customer continues using the licensed product they purchased from us.
 As a result, growing license revenue not only contributes to increasing revenue growth at the time the license is sold but also provides a foundation for future recurring revenue as the purchasers of our licensed products continually renew M&S agreements to support their ongoing product support needs.
-This pattern of activity can create a cumulative effect for M&S renewals as a result of the cumulative number of licensed software licenses we sell in a single year.
-We expect this cumulative effect to continue to grow if we continue to increase software license revenue in future periods.
+This pattern of activity can create a cumulative effect for M&S renewals as a result of the cumulative number of licensed software installations sold over multiple years that create M&S renewals in any single year predictably (and in line with our expectations) exceeding the number of new software licenses we sell in a single year.
+We expect this cumulative effect to continue to grow if we continue to increase enterprise software license revenue in future periods.

 Cost of Revenues.
-These costs consist primarily of royalties, a portion of our internet access costs, hosted service expenses for our products delivered as a SaaS offering, and expenses directly associated with professional services delivery.
-Cost of revenues increased 82.7% primarily due to increased demand for our professional services which created a need for us to engage additional, more expensive third-party resources to meet that demand in a timely manner.
+These costs consist primarily of royalties, a portion of our internet access costs, hosted service expenses for EFT Cloud Services, and expenses directly associated with professional services delivery.
+Cost of revenues increased 65.3% primarily due to increased demand for our professional services which created a need for us to engage additional, more expensive third-party resources to meet that demand in a timely manner.

 Selling, General and Administrative.
-These expenses decreased 6.1% primarily due to:
+These expenses increased 4.4% primarily due to: